ABIDING PRESENCE LUTHERAN CHURCH

 What happens after the worship service?

-Coffee and refreshments are served outdoors between the two Sunday morning worship services.
+Coffee and refreshments are served after the Sunday morning worship service.
 It's a time for meeting people and informal conversation.
-During the school year after the 8:30 a.m.
-Sunday service, an adult forum and Sunday School classes for children of all ages is offered at 9:30 a.m. for all who wish to participate.
+During the school year before the 10 am Sunday service, Sunday School classes for children of all ages is offered at 9 am for all who wish to participate.

 Information for Families